reggieray/regis-pay/README.md

 ## Docker Compose

 > [!NOTE]
-> This option offers an all in one solution.
-No need to install/run CosmosDB or RabbitMQ individually.
+> This is no longer maintained, it may need updating in order for it to work, use at your own discretion.
+Aspire is the recommend way to get started,

 ### Prerequisites